Last Updated on Samuel Franklinby

 With the expansion of options since his original test Veritas revisited this topic in 2023 and I recommend you watch this video as well before reading on as it can allow you to take a blind sound test for all the core earpieces in the game and demonstrate the Tarkov headset differences.
 Players can perform a similar test in the offline mode of Escape From Tarkov by bringing all available headphones into a raid with them.

-Currently there are 8 total headsets implemented in Tarkov and for the purposes of this headset tier list I’ve focused on the top 6 options only given they are the core options.
-The Ops-Core FAST RAC Headset has not been considered as it is used in only specific circumstances and the Walker’s XCEL 500BT Digital Headset has been excluded as this was introduced in late 2020 and as of 2021 is still not consistently obtainable for it to be an affordable option at 2 or 3 times the cost of the other earpieces below without a clear benefit (although it makes a great flex for the wealthy player).
+Currently there are 9 total headsets implemented in Tarkov and for the purposes of this headset tier list I’ve focused on the top 7 options only given they are the core options.
+The Ops-Core FAST RAC Headset has not been considered as it is used in only specific circumstances and the Walker’s XCEL 500BT Digital Headset has been excluded as this was introduced in late 2020 and is still not consistently obtainable outside of the flea market at this stage.

 What do Headsets do in Tarkov?

 The goal of headsets in Tarkov is to improve your ability to hear the important (often quiet) game noises that in turn provide you information on enemy movements that are near you.
 This can include doors opening, looting, healing, footsteps and other indicators of movement while making your own noises (but not the noises from Tarkov friends in your squad) quieter.

 Veritas covers the 3 major mechanics that active headsets use in Tarkov in order to achieve this; ambient volume reduction, compression and equalisation.
 To summarise his video above they serve the following purposes: